Georgia Overtime Laws

 Employers are required by the Fair Labour Standards Act to provide employees with 1.5 times their usual hourly rate for any hours performed more than the typical 40-hour workweek.
 Employees may file a lawsuit to recover their underpaid overtime earnings from employers who breach this clause.
 The FLSA permits the employee and employer to make settlement agreements to end claims for unpaid wages, but these agreements need to be approved by a judge to be fair.

-After reviewing the settlement terms, the court stated that the employees’ payout is a fair compromise.
+After reviewing the settlement terms, the court stated that the employees’ payout was a fair compromise.
 Following the FLSA, the settlement agreement pays the employees’ unpaid overtime earnings as well as extra liquidated damages.

-The court granted the settlement between both parties although the terms of the settlement were not disclosed in the case.
+The court granted the settlement between both parties, although the terms of the settlement were not disclosed in the case.

 Key lessons from this case: